 Gazpacho is made with chopped vegetables and served cold.
 Fresh vegetables are plentiful in the summer months.
-I suggest you take advantage and make this classic dish.
+I suggest you take advantage of and make this classic dish.

 Gazpacho is an easy and summer-worthy way to get more fresh vegetables into your diet.